Set-Conditional Set Generation for Particle Physics: Models and Training

-For the baseline results, we train a conditional variational auto-encoder~\cite{cvae} to approximate the distribution $p(R|T)$ by a variational model $q_\phi$.
-For this we extend the typical construction of variational auto-encoders~\cite{VAE} by conditioning the prior $q_{P}(z|T)$, an encoder $q_{E}(z|R,T)$ and a decoder $q_{D}(R|z,T)$ on the truth event $T$.
+For the baseline results, we introduce a new benchmark model based on a conditional variational auto-encoder~\cite{cvae} to approximate the distribution $p(R|T)$ by a variational model $q_\phi$.
+The generated set will be referred to as $R$, and the target set to be encoded with $R'$.
+We extend the typical construction of variational auto-encoders~\cite{VAE} by conditioning the prior $q_{P}(z|T)$, an encoder $q_{E}(z|R',T)$ and a decoder $q_{D}(R|z,T)$ on the truth event $T$.
 As both $R$ and $T$ are sets, we encode them as Deep Sets~\cite{deepset} before passing them into the encoder and prior to ensure permutation invariance.
-To handle the variable number of input particles, the cVAE input is zero-padded to a maximum cardinality and the output of the decoder network includes an additional presence variable, to indicate whether the corresponding vector is to be considered a member of the output set.
+The cVAE input is zero-padded to a maximum cardinality to handle the variable number of input particles.
+The output of the decoder network includes an additional presence variable to indicate whether the corresponding vector is to be considered a member of the output set.
 The threshold value for the presence variable was optimized through a grid search to 0.6.
-A sketch of the cVAE architecture is shown in Figure~\ref{fig:cvae_architecture}.
-To generate reconstructed events $R$, a latent code is sampled from the conditional prior $z\sim q_P(z|T)$ which is then passed through the decoder to produce candidate output vectors.
+A sketch of the cVAE architecture is shown in Figure~\ref{fig:cvae_architecture}, and the network parameters are given in Table~\ref{tab:param} (left).
+To generate reconstructed events $R$, a latent code is sampled from the conditional prior $z\sim q_P(z|T)$, which is then passed through the decoder to produce candidate output vectors.
 The presence of each particle is then sampled according to its indicator variable.